flaviotordini/http/README.md

 - [CachedHttp](https://github.com/flaviotordini/http/blob/master/src/cachedhttp.h), a simple disk-based cache
 - [ThrottledHttp](https://github.com/flaviotordini/http/blob/master/src/throttledhttp.h), implements request throttling (aka limiting)

 The constructor of these classes take another Http instance for which they will act as a proxy.
-(See examples below)
+(See examples below).
+Following this design you can create your own Http subclass, e.g. a different caching mechanism, a event dispatcher, custom request logging, etc.

 ## Integration